Cosmian/cloudproof_flutter/README.md

 CoverCrypt allows to decrypt data previously encrypted with one of our libraries (Java, Python, Rust…).

-Two classes are available: `CoverCryptDecryption` and `CoverCryptDecryptionWithCache` which is a little bit faster (omit the initialisation phase during decryption).
+Two classes are available: `CoverCryptDecryption` and `CoverCryptDecryptionWithCache` which is a little bit faster (omit the initialization phase during decryption).
 See `test/covercrypt_test.dart`.

 ### Findex